On behalf of the Board of Directors it is our privilege and honour to present thenineteenth Annual Report and the

-DISCLOSURES pursuant TO SECTION 197(12) OF THE COMPANIES ACT 2013
+DISCLOSURES PURSUANT TO SECTION 197(12) OF THE COMPANIES ACT 2013

 The ratio of remuneration of each Director to the median employees remuneration andsuch other details in terms of Section 197 (12) of Companies Act 2013 read with Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 formspart of Directors'

-During the year ended 31st March 2016 no complaint(s) of Sexual Harassment has beenreceived by the Company.
+During the year ended 31st March 2017 no complaint(s) of Sexual Harassment has beenreceived by the Company.

 CORPORATE GOVERNANCE CERTIFICATE

 As required under SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 the Report on Corporate Governance together with Auditors' Certificate regardingCompliance of the SEBI Code of Corporate Governance is annexed herewith.

 MANAGEMENT DISCUSSION AND ANALYSIS